David Kindersley: Cambridge workshops

 In 1967 Kindersley moved the workshop from Barton to the 14th-century Chesterton Tower in Cambridge and then, ten years later, to the converted infants' school in Victoria Road where his widow Lida continues to run the workshop and take on apprentices.

 Kindersley was not formally religious, but had a strongly contemplative side.
 He had an essentially spiritual view of the workshop and his ideas of wholeness as the integration of home and work was a development of Gill's "cell of good living in the chaos of our world".
 Kindersley was deeply influenced by the writings of the Russian philosopher P. D. Ouspensky and for a time a member of the Walker Group, an Ouspenskyist self-help discussion group in London.
 His book Graphic Sayings also shows plates bearing sayings of the Sufi mystics from the works of the writer Idries Shah.

 In January 2000 a memorial plaque designed by Kindersley's widow Lida was unveiled at Addenbrooke's Hospital, joining more than 20 other plaques and inscriptions created by the Cardozo Kindersley Workshop.
 The first plaque had commemorated the opening of the new hospital in 1962.

 Personal life

-Kindersley's children by his first marriage include Peter Kindersley, co-founder of Dorling Kindersley publishers.
+Kindersley's children by his first marriage include Peter Kindersley, co-founder of Dorling Kindersley publishers, and sculptor Richard Kindersley.

-Kindersley's children with his last wife, Lida Lopes Cardozo Kindersley, include Hallam Jacob Cardozo Kindersley.
+Kindersley's children with his last wife, Lida Lopes Cardozo Kindersley.